An example substitute teacher job description.

 - Attend and help facilitate school functions.

-Our job description outlines unacceptable responsibilities as well.
+Our job description also outlines unacceptable responsibilities.

 - Administer medication to students.